Adaptive quantum state tomography with iterative particle filtering: Methodology

 \alglanguage{pseudocode}

-More specifically, suppose that we utilize a univariate Normal distribution $\mathcal{N}\left(\bar{\mu}_{\theta}, \sigma_{\theta}\right)$ to resample particles as shown in Figure~\ref{fig:resampler}(a) where the shaded region $A$ represents the probability of sampling an invalid state.
-By projecting the invalid states onto the surface of the Bloch sphere, we have essentially sampled the pure state with probability $A$ and used a distribution represented in Figure~\ref{fig:resampler}(b).
-To accommodate the constraints of a valid density matrix without deforming the distribution of the particles and involving further computation required to correct invalid states, we resample using a truncated normal (TN) distribution as shown in Figure~\ref{fig:resampler}(c).
-Sampling procedure for sampling from the probability density function (pdf) of Figure~\ref{fig:resampler}(c) is given in Algorithm~\ref{Algorithm:resampling}.
-For each particle, we sample $r_{k}$ for $k \in \left\lbrace1,2,3 \right\rbrace$ from marginal TN distributions corresponding to X, Y and Z or some other orthogonal axes corresponding to the principal components of the current particle distribution sequentially.
-We update the domain $\left[ C_{1} , C_{2} \right]$ of the next pdf based on the sample such that the constraint on the Bloch vector $\left\|\pmb{r}\right\| \leq 1$ is not violated.
-Since we sample from marginal distributions of each axis independently, we must ensure that we can extract marginal pdfs from the available joint pdf.
+More specifically, suppose that we utilize a univariate Gaussian distribution $\pazocal{N}\left(\bar{\mu}_{r_{\theta}}, \sigma_{r_{\theta}}\right)$ to resample particles as shown in Fig.~\ref{fig:resampler}(a) where the shaded region $A$ represents the probability of sampling an invalid state.
+By projecting the invalid states onto the surface of the Bloch sphere, we have essentially sampled pure states with probability $A$ and used a distribution represented in Fig.~\ref{fig:resampler}(b).
+To accommodate the constraints of a two-dimensional valid density matrix without deforming the distribution of the particles and involving further computation required to correct invalid states, we resample using a truncated Gaussian (TG) distribution as shown in Fig.~\ref{fig:resampler}(c).
+To extend this approach to higher dimensional quantum states, we sample from a $\left( d^{2} - 1 \right)$ dimensional unit ball instead of the more complicated space of valid quantum states.
+Although this simplification precludes the ability of this algorithm to $\emph{always}$ sample valid states, it ensures smooth distributions for resampling.
+Procedure for sampling from the probability density function (PDF) of Fig.~\ref{fig:resampler}(c) is given in Algorithm~\ref{Algorithm:resampling}.
+For each particle, we sample $r_{k}$ for $k \in \left\lbrace1,2, \cdots, d^{2}-1 \right\rbrace$ from marginal Gaussian distributions corresponding to orthogonal axes, which are principal components of the current particle distribution, sequentially.
+We update the domain $\left[ C_{1} , C_{2} \right]$ of the next PDF based on the sample such that the constraint $\left\|\pmb{r}\right\| \leq 1$ is not violated.
+Since we sample from marginal distributions of each axis independently, we must ensure that we can extract marginal PDFs from the available joint PDF.
 Therefore, we use $\pmb{\mathrm{V}}$ to change the system's bases to the principal components of the existing particle distribution.
 In this way, we remove existing correlations between bases.
-Lastly, for each orthogonal axis, we calculate $C_{1}$ and $C_{2}$ of TN distribution, and sample $\tau$. $\pmb{r}_{k}'$ and $w_{k}'$ are the updated particle's location and weight, respectively.
+Lastly, for each orthogonal axis, we calculate $C_{1}$ and $C_{2}$ of Gaussian distribution, and sample $\tau$. $\pmb{r}_{k}'$ and $w_{k}'$ are the updated particle's location and weight, respectively.